List of Empire ships (M): Empire Marshal

 Empire Marshal was a 7,836 GRT heavy lift ship which was built by Greenock Dockyard Co Ltd, Greenock.
 Launched on 14 May 1945 and completed in November 1945.
 On her maiden voyage her cargoes consisted of nine TID tugs, ten lighters and a 100 ft long oil separator, all bound for Hong Kong.
 Sold in 1947 to Pandelis Shipping Co Ltd, London.
 On 14 July 1952 she suffered an explosion in her engine room while at Pusan, South Korea.
 In August 1952 she was towed to Nagasaki, Japan and laid up as a constructive total loss.
 She was sold in 1954 and departed Nagasaki on 20 December 1954 under tow bound for Hong Kong.
 She was refitted by Taikoo Dockyard & Engineering Co, with a diesel engine from the MV Elax fitted.
 This engine had been fitted to the 1927 built Elax in 1946, Elax was then scrapped.
 Sold in 1955 to Trader Line Ltd, Bermuda and renamed Bermuda Trader.
 Operated under the management of Moller Line Ltd, Hong Kong.
 Ran aground on 9 March 1965 near Sakata, Japan.
 Broke in two on 14 March, a constructive total loss.
 One part was refloated in October 1965 and the other in September 1966; both were scrapped by Japanese shipbreakers.

 Empire Marshland

 Empire Marshland was a 683 GRT dredger which was built by William Simons & Co Ltd, Renfrew.
 Launched on 21 February 1946 and completed later that year.
 To the Admiralty and renamed W 30.
-Transferred in 1963 to the Ministry of Public Buildings & Works.
+Transferred in 1963 to the Ministry of Public Building and Works.
 Offered for sale in 1973 at Rosyth by the Board of Trade.